Ravenbrook/mps/procedure/review.rst

 #. _`.phase.entry`: `.role.leader`_ executes `.entry`_.
 If the change
    doesn't meet the entry criteria then the change fails review, and the rest of the review process is not executed.
-A `.role.author`_ who is an experienced `.role.leader`_ can do entry on their own work.
+A `.role.author`_ who is `.role.leader.experienced`_ can do entry on their own work.

 #. _`.phase.plan`: `.role.leader`_ executes `.plan`_ to prepare the
    review and arrange for it to happen.